 - The Chromebook client extension copies the domain name from the URL and sends it to the Chromebook client app.

-- The app creates an EDNS query, then sends the DNS request, including the EDNS information, to the Umbrella resolver.
+- The app creates an Extension Mechanisms for DNS (EDNS) query, then sends the DNS request, including the EDNS information, to Umbrella.

-- Depending on the applicable policies applied in the Umbrella dashboard, the resolver responds by either blocking the IP address of disallowed domains or resolving the IP address in the case of acceptable domains.
+- Depending on the applicable Umbrella policy, the resolver responds by either blocking or allowing the requested destination.